Where to Paddle Board in Bend, Oregon

 GWTW Tip: If you’re unfamiliar with this stretch of the Deschutes, I’d suggest paddling with a guide or a local, so you don’t mistakenly go the wrong way & end up in dangerous rapids!

-4) In Sunriver, on the Deschutes River: The Deschutes River winds its way all throughout family-friendly Sunriver Resort, & there are dozens of places where you can put your paddle-board in & have a peaceful ride up or down the river.
-You can also rent paddle boards or kayaks at the Sunriver Marina; this section of the Deschutes is remarkably calm, & is a perfect place for beginners to learn.
+4) In Sunriver, on the Deschutes River: The Deschutes River winds its way all through family-friendly Sunriver Resort.
+And there are dozens of places where you can paddle peacefully up or down the river.
+You can also rent gear at the Sunriver Marina.
+This section of the Deschutes is very calm, & perfect for beginners.

-Sunriver’s famous bike path runs right along the Deschutes River in many spots, & you can see how peaceful it is to kayak or paddle here.
-The river is extra wide through Sunriver, giving you plenty of berth to get around rafts & other kayaks.
+The river is extra wide through Sunriver, giving you plenty of room to get around rafts & kayaks.

 Where to Stay in Bend

-Tetherow is not only one of the best hotels in town: but they’re pet-friendly, have amazing restaurants on-site, killer mountain views ~ & they’re close to almost EVERY paddle-boarding spot listed in this article…
+Tetherow is one of the best hotels in town: they’re pet-friendly, have amazing restaurants on-site, killer mountain views ~ & are close to almost EVERY spot listed here.

 Where to Paddle Board & Kayak in Bend

-If you’re bringing an inflatable kayak or inflatable paddle board to any of these beautiful spots, make sure to bring a quick-fill electric air pump that can be charged by your car!
-This makes the job of inflating anything soooo much easier, & I love the fact that this particular pump has three different attachments: I haven’t found anything so far that it can’t inflate!
+If you’re bringing an inflatable kayak or paddle board to any of these spots: make sure to bring a quick-fill electric air pump that can be charged in your car!
+This makes inflating anything soooo much easier, & I love the fact that this particular pump has three different attachments: I haven’t found anything that it can’t inflate!

 xoxo Noelia